yurij13/electron-boilerplate/docs/IPC-IMPLEMENTATION.md

 # IPC Implementation Guide

-This document explains how Inter-Process Communication (IPC) is implemented in the Electron React TypeScript Boilerplate.
+This document explains how Inter-Process Communication (IPC) is implemented in the Electron Boilerplate.

 ## Overview